It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 Those who oppose cloning fear that the technology is not yet developed enough to be safe and that it could be prone to abuse (leading to the generation of humans from which organs and tissues would be removed), as well as the way of cloning them people can integrate with families and with society in general.

-Religious groups are divided, and some oppose technology that usurps “God’s place” and, insofar as embryos are used, destroys a human life; others support the potential life-saving benefits of therapeutic cloning.
+Religious groups are divided, and some oppose technology that usurps “God’s place” and, insofar as embryos are used, destroys a human life; others support the potentially life-saving benefits of therapeutic cloning.

 Animal groups oppose the cloning of animals because of the number of cloned animals that suffer from malformations before they die.